rootVIII/pdfinverter/README.md

 ### PDFINVERTER for macOS - darken (or lighten) a PDF

 PDFInverter (GUI and CLI) will create a new PDF at the specified location from a source PDF.
-All colors will be inverted as shown:
+All colors will be inverted:

 <img src="https://github.com/rootVIII/pdfinverter/blob/master/screenshots/inverted.png" alt="example1">